County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 With his sleepy eyes and loose-fitting clothes, Chavez looks younger than his 23 years – a little like a teenager in baggy pajamas.
 But the bright hunter-orange of everything he's wearing, down to the plastic Crocs, all signify he's in the San Mateo County jail's infirmary in Redwood City, Calif., where he gets his regular dose of methadone.

 Still, Chavez is one of the lucky ones here.
-Because he was in a local methadone program before he got arrested — again — he's been allowed to keep using that synthetic opioid substitute in jail.
+Because he was in a local methadone program before he got arrested — again — he has been allowed to keep using that synthetic opioid substitute in jail.
 Methadone and a couple other drugs help jailed opioid users like Chavez temper cravings and, in theory, stay off more powerful and destructive opioids.

 "It's all about if you want to get clean or not, you know," Chavez says.
 "The methadone is just there to help, you know.
 I mean, you've got to dedicate to the methadone.
 Because you got to start somewhere."